shuhrat-kobulov/FocusTrack/README.md

 ---

-**Note**: This application requires macOS Screen Recording permission.
-First-time users should grant this permission in System Settings for full functionality.
+**Note**: This application supports Windows, macOS, and Linux.
+First-time users on macOS should grant Screen Recording permission in System Settings for full functionality.

 Made with ❤️ for Amity University Tashkent, Minor Project